He is Spartacus!

 Before he came on a stage in his wheelchair, a brief montage of Douglas' career played for the crowd showing scenes Spartacus, Lust for Life, Detective Story and more.

-Zeta Jones briefly introduced the esteemed actor, who suffered a debilitating stroke in 1996.
+Zeta Jones briefly introduced the esteemed star, who suffered a debilitating stroke in 1996.

 "In 1991, my father-in-law, this living Hollywood legend Kirk, was recognized buy the Writer's Guild of America for his role in ending the Hollywood black list," she said.

-"He not only hired the black-listed screenwriter Dalton Trumbo to write the epic Spartacus, but he also made sure his proper screen credit for his work."
+"He not only hired the black-listed screenwriter Dalton Trumbo to write the epic Spartacus, but he also made sure he was given his proper screen credit for his work."

 Douglas, who is the father of Michael Douglas, responded, "Catherine, you said it all."
 He added, "I can never follow you."